plabayo/tower-async/README.md

 Tower Async requires nightly Rust for the time being and has no backwards compatibility promises for the time being.

-Once `async traits` are stabalized we'll start supporting stable rust once again, and we can start working towards backwards compatibility.
+Once `async traits` are stabilized we'll start supporting stable rust once again, and we can start working towards backwards compatibility.

 Read <https://blog.rust-lang.org/inside-rust/2023/05/03/stabilizing-async-fn-in-trait.html> for more information